GMRES-Accelerated ADMM for Quadratic Objectives: GMRES convergence analysis

 If there exists an accurate low-order matrix polynomial approximation $p(A)$ for the matrix inverse $A^{-1}$, then $Ap(A)\approx I$ and $\|[I-Ap(A)]b\|\approx0$.
 GMRES must converge rapidly, since it optimizes over all polynomials in (\ref{eq:gmres_poly}).

 Equivalently, we may solve the\emph{ residual minimization} problem

 and recover $p(A)$ via $p(z)=z^{-1}(q(z)-1)$.
 Equation (\ref{eq:gmres_poly2}) is the standard tool for analyzing the convergence of optimal Krylov subspace methods like GMRES; see~\cite{greenbaum1997iterative,driscoll1998potential,saad2003iterative}.
-The typical proof constructs a family of heuristic polynomials $h_{0}(z)$, $h_{1}(z)$, $\ldots$, $h_{k}(z)$, and establishes a desired geometric convergence rate $0\le\varrho<1$ for the associated matrix induced 2-norm, as in $\|h_{k}(A)\|\le\alpha\varrho^{k}$ .
-Then, since GMRES optimizes over all polynomials in (\ref{eq:gmres_poly2}), it must converge at least as quickly, i.e. $\min_{p}\|p(A)\|\le\|h_{k}(A)\|$.
+For each $k\in\{1,2,\ldots\}$, the typical proof constructs a heuristic polynomial $h_{k}(z)\in\P_{k}$ satisfying $h_{k}(0)=1$, and demonstrates that the induced 2-norm of the matrix polynomial $h_{k}(A)$ converges geometrically, as in $\|h_{k}(A)\|\le\alpha\varrho^{k}$.
+Then, since GMRES optimizes over all polynomials in (\ref{eq:gmres_poly2}), it must converge at least as quickly as this particular choice of polynomial: